Polyethylene: Polar ethylene copolymers

-Ethylene/vinyl alcohol copolymer (EVOH) is (formally) a copolymer of PE and vinyl alcohol (ethenol), which is prepared by (partial) hydrolysis of ethylene-vinyl acetate copolymer (as vinyl alcohol itself is not stable).
+Ethylene/vinyl alcohol copolymer (EVOH) is (formally) a copolymer of PE and vinyl alcohol.
+This material is prepared by (partial) hydrolysis of ethylene-vinyl acetate copolymer.
 However, typically EVOH has a higher comonomer content than the VAC commonly used.
 EVOH is used in multilayer films for packaging as a barrier layer (barrier plastic).
 As EVOH is hygroscopic (water-attracting), it absorbs water from the environment, whereby it loses its barrier effect.
 Therefore, it must be used as a core layer surrounded by other plastics (like LDPE, PP, PA or PET).
-EVOH is also used as a coating agent against corrosion at street lights, traffic light poles and noise protection walls.
+EVOH is also used as an anticorrosion coating on street lights, traffic light poles, and noise protection walls.